 For the shortening: Shortening is what is used in the original recipe, and I have never subbed anything else for it because I’m pretty sure it’s the magic ingredient here.
 However, I do think this recipe could work using vegan butter, but you may need to refrigerate the dough for up to an hour before baking if the texture isn’t pliable enough to roll right away.

-For the sugar: These are full-fledged indulgent bombs of sweetness…just like a good Christmas cookie should be!
+For the sugar: These are full-fledged indulgent bombs of sweetness…just like a good vegan Christmas cookie should be!
 On principle alone, I would not recommend reducing the sugar too much, but I DO think you could replace the brown sugar with coconut sugar (although I haven’t tried it myself).

-How to Make Vegan Peanut Butter Cookies
+How to Make The Best Vegan Peanut Butter Cookies

 Finally, mix in the rest of the flour, ½ cup at a time, until everything is combined.
 This will result in a crumbly (but still moist) dough that’s super easy to roll into balls!